 On this page:

 The neurourology team supports the neurosciences department at St George’s Hospital and Queen Mary’s Hospial and includes an established bladder Botox injections and male incontinence programme.
-Benign prostatic services includes a national clinical trial, bipolar resection and enucleation and the new Urolift® system and laser treatment options.
+Benign prostatic services include bipolar resection and enucleation, the new Urolift® system and laser treatment options.
 All of the urology services have very significant co-dependencies within St George’s including uroradiology, general surgery, trauma/orthopaedics, obstetrics/gynaecology, vascular surgery, neuro/cardiac services, senior health, infectious diseases and intensive care.
 Approximately 30% of surgical emergency admissions are Urological and this includes patients who are medically evacuated following major trauma incidents.